 1. TIKR

-TIKR is one of the only free platforms that provides both insider trading (Form 4) and hedge fund filings (13F) in a clean, searchable dashboard, as well as full, end-to-end stock research.
+TIKR is one of the only free platforms that provides both insider trading (Form 4) and hedge fund filings (13F) in a clean, searchable dashboard, as well as complete, end-to-end stock research.
 You can sort insider trades by role (e.g., CEO or CFO), transaction type, and dollar value.
-It’s especially useful for spotting “cluster buys,” where multiple insiders buy at once, which is a strong potential signal of undervaluation.
+It’s handy for spotting “cluster buys,” where multiple insiders buy at once, which is a strong potential signal of undervaluation.

 Best for: All-in-one insider and fund tracking tool without needing to pay.